Readify/madskillz/Consulting.md

 - I am proficient with my tools and the core building blocks used by our team.
 - I can confidently step outside my comfort zone and adapt quickly to new technologies.
 - I am proficient at qualifying and reducing technical debt.
+- I am proficient at qualifying and mitigating risk.
 - I am comfortable pulling together the Lego blocks of a full product.
 - I am comfortable standing up an automated integration and delivery pipeline.
 - I am comfortable determining technical direction within brown-fields projects.